Sandstone Interlocking Basement Floor Tiles (EDGE: Grouted). Easy basement flooring option that can be installed by a home owner or handyman.

 Easy to Assemble DIY Interlocking Flooring

-Prior to installing, consider sweeping the base floor to remove dirt and debris.
+Before installing, consider sweeping the base floor to remove dirt and debris.
 These lightweight vinyl top basement tiles snap together with a four loop-to-peg interlocking system.
-You can install them yourself with a single downward push; professional assistance and tools are not needed.
+You can install them yourself with a single downward push; professional assistance and tools heavyweights.
 When the interlocking basement floor tiles are connected, they create a floating floor, which does not need to be glued or screwed down.
 You will notice small spaces between each tile to allow room for the tiles to expand and contract when the temperature varies.
 The space between the tiles also lets the air escape from beneath.

 All of the interlocking basement vinyl tiles have a pleasing appearance.
 The Sandstone series features beveled edging, which makes it appear grouted, which is a different look from the other basement interlocking tiles.
-The Sienna Sandstone is one our most popular basement flooring options.
+The Sienna Sandstone interlocking basement tile is one of our most popular basement flooring options.

 Durable Vinyl Top & Polymer Base